Which razors are cruelty free razors?

 Note from Tashina of Logical Harmony (who I call the cruelty free detective – she’s great at finding out secrets!): Energizer Holdings are just a distributor.
 Some brands they own may be tested on animals, but that’s at the decision of the brand itself.
 All brands underneath it operate independently.
 I know that’s another tricky line, but it’s not really the same as a parent company like L’Oreal who controls a lot about the brands they own and isn’t just a distributing channel.

 Popular among vegans are Personna razors.
 You might have seen this brand in a health store or heard of it on a vegan forum.

 Note from Tashina of Logical Harmony: Personna is also sold in a lot of vegan only places, like veganessentials.com and Food Fight Grocery that actually do an amazing job of verifying brands as being both cruelty free and vegan.
 If a parent company tests on animals or anything along those lines, they won’t carry the brand.

 I haven’t been able to get a response from American Safety Razors about animal testing.
 Personna however has replied with their own animal testing stance and it’s not the same response you get from Energizer Holdings and not a blanket response for all EH brands.

-One last concern when it comes to cruelty-free razors: are they vegan?
+One last concern when it comes to cruelty free razors: are they vegan?
 This question might sound ridiculous to some, but you might be surprised to learn that a lot of razors contain a polyurethane moisture strip that’s sometimes lubricated with animal ingredients.
-If you’re vegan and you want to make sure that your razor doesn’t contain animal ingredients, Preserve’s razors are the only ones I’ve found that actually list the ingredients of their moisture strips (aloe, vitamin E oil, vegan colorant) on their website.
+If you’re vegan and you want to make sure that your cruelty free razors don’t contain animal ingredients, Preserve’s razors are the only ones I’ve found that actually list the ingredients of their moisture strips (aloe, vitamin E oil, vegan colorant) on their website.
 This makes them the safest vegan option.